EdwardDobson/Zombi/docs/features/weaponpickup.md

 # Overview
 Being able to pickup different types of weapons in my project expands the gameplay in two ways, the first replayability and the other difficulty.
+Being able to choose which weapons you can pickup each run will feel different.
+The difficulty can be altered by placing the weapons at different parts of the level.

 [Current Features](/docs/currentfeatures.md)